Arjunkhera/Notes/programming/java/introduction.md

 If you have ever written programs in C/C++, then you know that manual memory cleaning can lead to bugs in the code.
 Fortunately, Java has a garbage collector that automatically cleans memory from unused objects during runtime.

-It is also important that Java supports multiple programming paradigms that you will learn during this course.
+It is also important that Java supports multiple programming paradigms.
 Java is primarily an imperative language based on the object-oriented concept: almost every part of a program is an object.
 Therefore, a program itself can be considered a set of interacting objects.
 Also, it partially supports modern programming paradigms such as generic programming, concurrent programming, functional programming (starting with Java 8), and some others.

 In conclusion, Java is a modern and popular programming language that can be successfully used in almost all domains.

 ### Terminology